jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/templateCreationEdition/processingFlowOnTemplate.rst

 Some restrictions of the role places in the flow:

-1. Assignee cannot have order in the flow higher than first EDS Signer
+1. Assignee cannot have order in the flow higher than first QES Signer
-2. EDS signer cannot have order lower than last Assignee
+2. QES signer cannot have order lower than last Assignee
 3. Copy can have any order in the flow but not less than 1

 .. warning:: If you have an external documets with e-ink signatures in your template you will have to place document uploader roles before roles which are signing these documents in MANUAL mode.